tagslut/sluttools/README.md

 ### `tidal2qobuz.py`

-This project also includes a powerful standalone script for mapping Tidal URLs to their Qobuz equivalents.
+This project also includes a standalone script for mapping Tidal URLs to their Qobuz equivalents.

 **Features:**